|

 I have just received this information today.

-If any one knows about any of these people i sure would love to here from you.
+If any one knows about any of these people i sure would love to here

 Thank you so much